Olivia5k/piper/README.md

 for a bit longer than a year.
 After trying to fit increasingly blob shaped pegs into increasingly opinionated holes, a couple of thoughts started to form:

-* Storing configuration outside of the repository is ridiculous.
+* Storing configuration anywhere but inside in the repository is a bad idea.
+* Most modern build systems have too many concerns they probably should not have.
+The UNIX principle or anything like it was forgotten long ago.
+To this end, all build steps should be command lines and not builtin wrappers in whatever language the system is built in.
-* The system needs to be runnable locally in the same manner as it would happen on any build agent, at least in a dry-run mode.
+* The system needs to be runnable locally in the same manner as it would happen on any build agent, with actual execution if possible, or else in a dry-run mode.
 * Inheritable templates are not the way to go, not at scale.
+* Why did we leave the terminal?
+Wouldn't a curses interface be fantastic if done at least remotely right?
 * [It can't be that hard][hard] to build a pipeline - the difficulty of the problem is overstated.